 Prag translates to ‘pollen’ in Sanskrit and Pur to ‘full of’.
 So Pragpur basically means full of pollen.
 Considering the fact that the village essentially blooms during the springtime, the name is rightly given to it.

-Pragpur is a village situated in Kangra district of Himachal Pradesh.
+Pragpur is a village situated in the Kangra district of Himachal Pradesh.
 It was developed around 300 years ago.
 It is the designated ‘Heritage Village.’
 The village is administrated by the sarpanch, who is elected by the consensus of the village.

 Pragpur was founded in the late 16th century by the Patials.
 It is an ornamental village with old water tanks, cobblestone streets, unchanged shops, slate-roofed houses, and mud-plastered walls.
-If you see the narrow streets lined with havelis and villas and fort-like houses, you’ll get reminded of the timeless charm of this place.
+If you see the narrow streets lined with Painted Havelis and villas and fort-like houses, you’ll get reminded of the timeless charm of this place.

-The Judge’s Court.
 You will get the chance to visit the magnificent Judge’s Court which is witnessing the world for 300 years.
 Now, the castle is used as a luxurious resort.

-Boating.
 You can get to the fullest fun while experiencing boat riding in Maharana Pratap Sagar Dam.
 Special arrangements are made so that tourists can have the time of their lives.

 The best time that will leave you to the great blend of beauty and weather is the months of October-December.

 The nearest railway station is Kangra Mandir Railway Station.
 The net distance between the station to Temple is almost 2 hours.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here

 May I Help you